by: Dianne van Eck

 Conferences

-, to be held in Geelong, Victoria on 29 – 31 October.
-CEO, Jo Schneider and Managing Consultant, Larissa Pearce will be co-presenting a workshop with Flinders University Director of Graduate Career Readiness, Nalini Klopp titled ‘Beyond the Checklist: Embedding Risk Visibility, Safety and Wellbeing into Rural WIL Systems’.
-The workshop will leverage insights from DVE’s 2nd sector-wide WIL survey which is due to be released any day now.
+- DVE is a SILVER sponsor of the NAFEA 2025 Conference: The WIL Effect.
+Shaping the Future World of Work, held in Geelong, Victoria on 29 – 31 October.
+CEO, Jo Schneider and Managing Consultant, Larissa Pearce co-presented a workshop with Flinders University Director of Graduate Career Readiness, Nalini Klopp titled ‘Beyond the Checklist: Embedding Risk Visibility, Safety and Wellbeing into Rural WIL Systems’.
+The workshop leveraged insights from DVE’s 2nd sector-wide WIL survey which is due to be released any day now.
 If you would like to receive a copy please email info@dvesolutions.com.au using the subject line ‘Requesting WIL Survey Link’.

 Thank you for taking the time to stay connected.
 If you would like to catch up for an online or in person coffee at any time, please contact me on 0412 417774.

-All the very best for the next quarter of 2025.
+All the very best for the holiday season with family and friends.

 Dianne van Eck